 - Select an export type: All Summary Data or All Responses Data.

-- Choose CSV (or XLS), select your export options, and click Export.
+- Choose CSV, select your export options, and click Export.

 - Under EXPORTS in the left sidebar, click the export to download the file to your computer.
 Exports are stored here for 14 days.